 “I want the cheapest option”

-At $15/year, Hetk beats every alternative including free options (because ICS subscriptions don’t actually sync).
+At $15/year, Hetk beats every alternative including free options.
 You get real-time two-way sync, privacy controls, and the easiest setup.
 The 21-day free trial lets you try before committing.

 “I use Google and Outlook and want something simple”

-Hetk is built for exactly this use case.
+Hetk is built for exactly this.
 Click authorize, pick your calendars, and you’re done.
 No configuration, no learning curve.

 “I need to manage team calendars and booking pages”